 While it has not been scientifically proven that this therapy is a long-term effective treatment, this has not stopped thousands from trying it on their own.
 However, putting the body in this position could be risky for anyone with high blood pressure, heart disease or glaucoma.
 Likewise, utilizing this method too often can throw the entire balance of your spinal system out of whack.

 Are you looking for pain relief?
 Please, do yourself a favor and don't attempt it alone.
-Whereas simple stretches and moderate exercise can be helpful, in the case of back or neck pain, attempting to contort the spine without the aid of a professional is dangerous and can have lasting side effects.
+Whereas simple stretches, moderate exercise, and natural treatments can be helpful, in the case of back or neck pain, attempting to contort the spine without the aid of a professional is dangerous and can have lasting side effects.

-Chiropractic care is gentle and effective.
-Leave the home remedies where they belong - in the past - and contact a ChiroCare professional today to help alleviate your back pain.
+Chiropractic care is gentle, effective and often covered by insurance!
+If you're looking for a chiropractor Aetna and other insurances will cover, contact us for more information.
+Leave the home remedies where they belong - in the past - and contact a ChiroCare professional today for a body adjustment.